 For comparison, we also interviewed randomly sampled respondents who hunted white-tailed deer in wolf range.
 Deer are a very popular game species is hunted by ~500,000 hunters per year in Wisconsin and the pursuit of deer takes some of the hunters into wolf range with an elevated capability, or readiness, to poach a wolf.
 In this sample, some respondents reported they had encountered wolves whereas others did not.
-We were unable to verify either report and recognize such reports may be inaccurate.
+We were unable to verify either report and recognize such reports may be inaccurate cite Dex here.
 Nevertheless, the deer-hunter sample allowed us to estimate the frequency of perceived opportunities to kill a coyote or a wolf based on a random sample of people who had been engaged in an activity that involves many hunters each year.
 From this sample we estimated opportunity and capability to poach independent of the likelihood of encounters.